 Slowly add in the flour as the mixer is running.

 Continue to beat the mixture on medium speed for about 5 minutes.
 The dough should start to pull away from the sides of the bowl at that point and will look smooth and satin-like.
-It will be a very soft dough and will also be quite stretchy.
+It will be a very soft stretchy dough.
 If it doesn't start to pull away from the bowl, scrape down the sides with a spatula.

 Cover the bowl with a cloth and place in a warm place.
 Let the dough rise for an hour to two hours.

 Split the dough into 16 equal pieces.
 Roll each piece into a ball and gently flatten.
 Dip both sides of the dough disk into the semolina or farina and place directly on a cool griddle.
-Those that won't fit on the griddle can be place on a parchment lined and semolina dusted sheet pan.
+Those that won't fit on the griddle can be placed on a sheet pan lined with parchment paper and dusted with cornmeal.
 Cover the rolls with a towel and let rise for another 20 minutes.

 Turn the heat on very low under the griddle.
-Cook for 7-12 minutes on each side, checking to make sure they are not over browned.
-If they are browned on both sides before they seem done in the middle, just place them in a preheated 400 degree oven for about 10 minutes.
+Cook for 7 to 12 minutes on each side, checking to make sure they are not over browned.
+If they are browned on both sides before they seem done in the middle, just place them in a preheated 400 F oven for about 10 minutes.
 Cook the remaining muffins.